-Independent accreditation organization for

-developing and existing freestanding birth centers and alongside maternity centers.
+Independent accreditation organization for developing and existing freestanding birth centers and alongside maternity centers.

-CABC is the only accrediting body devoted exclusively to both freestanding birth centers and alongside maternity centers whose Accreditation Specialists are specifically trained to conduct site visits; and whose Review Panelists have first-hand knowledge of the philosophy, clinical care and operation of these facilities.
+CABC is the only accrediting body devoted exclusively to both freestanding birth centers and alongside midwifery units; whose Accreditation Specialists are specifically trained to conduct site visits in these facilities; and whose Review Panelists have first-hand knowledge of the philosophy, clinical care and operation of these facilities.